robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

     --skip windowsANDversion9?
     --skip python2.* --skip python3.[0-6]

-Starting from RF 5.0, a test case can also be skipped by tagging the test with the reserved tag `robot:skip`:
+Starting from Robot Framework 5.0, a test case can also be skipped by tagging the test with the reserved tag `robot:skip`:

 .. sourcecode:: robotframework